-His drawings have been published by The Times (London), Monocle, New York Times, the Guardian, BBC, CNN, Der Spiegel, ARD television Germany, NPR.
-His work has been shown in the Imperial War Museum North and the V&A Museum which also holds some of his work in the National Archive.
+His drawings have been published by The Times (London), Monocle, New York Times, the Guardian, SZ Magazin, VQR, BBC, CNN, Der Spiegel, ARD television (Germany) and NPR.
+His work has been shown in the Imperial War Museum North, Lambeth Palace and is in collection at the V&A Museum and the National Army Museum.
+His book Drawn Across Borders was shortlisted for the Kate Greenaway Award in 2022.

 In 2014, with three friends, George set up the Hands Up Foundation.
 The aim was to remind the people they had met in Syria that they had not been forgotten.
-The Hands Up Foundation supports salaries of professionals inside Syria and has to date raised £3.5million.
+The Hands Up Foundation supports salaries of professionals inside Syria and has to date raised £7.8 million.

 "George Butler combines the curiosity and wanderlust of David Attenborough with the delicacy of brush of Audubon, travelling afar to bring back a subtle evocation of fauna and flora and the people he meets in far-flung places."
 Geordie Greig, Editor in Chief.
 The Mail on Sunday.